 The boiling Guanacaste

-Guanacaste province is renowned for its arid climate from December to April, its beaches as far as the eye can see and its exuberant marine biodiversity.
-While seaside resorts such as Tamarindo and Sámara meet the growing tourist demand, many beaches remain unspoilt in the region.
+The province of Guanacaste is renowned for its arid climate from December to April, its paradisiacal beaches as far as the eye can see and its exuberant marine wildlife.
+While seaside destinations such as Tamarindo and Sámara cater to a growing tourist demand, the region has also developed around rural and community tourism in more remote areas such as Cuajiniquil or Matambú, ideal stops for discovering the true local culture.

 A protected Pacific coast

-Among the protected areas of Marino Las Baulas, Santa Rosa, Ostional and Camaronal, more than 70 kilometres of coastline are preserved in Guanacaste.
-Many threatened or endangered species have found refuge there, including Luth turtles and humpback whales.
-Some twenty beaches awarded by the "Ecological Blue Flag Programme" attest to the commitment of local communities in preserving the environment.
+Between the Marino Las Baulas, Santa Rosa, Ostional and Camaronal protected areas (to name but the largest in the region), over 70 kilometers of coastline are preserved in Guanacaste.
+Many threatened or endangered species have found refuge here, including Kemp's ridley turtles and humpback whales.
+Finally, some forty beaches awarded the “Ecological Blue Flag Program” attest to the commitment of local communities to preserving the environment.

 Evidence of geological activity

-Costa Rica's unique biodiversity density owes its origin to the emergence of the Central American isthmus 15 million years ago.
-This land has become a meeting place between the biodiversities of the North and the South American continents.
-The caves of Barra Honda National Park and the volcanoes Rincón de la Vieja, Tenorio and Miravales allow you to discover these geological phenomena.
+Costa Rica's breathtaking biodiversity owes its origins to the recent emergence of the Central American isthmus 15 million years ago.
+This narrow stretch of land, between the Pacific Ocean and the Caribbean Sea, became a meeting place for the ecosystems of the North and South American continents.
+A trip to the caves of Barra Honda National Park, or along the trails of the Rincón de la Vieja and Miravalles volcanoes, gives you the chance to observe these geological phenomena up close.